 The Board of Trustees supervise the operations of the agency and sets policies for the day-to-day operations.
-They approve the annual budget, hire the Executive Director, and authorize the sales tax levy to be submitted to the voters, which provides for approximately 74 percent of the operating funds for SARTA.
-In October of 2018, the Board adopted the new vision for SARTA as an overall guide for the Authority.
+They approve the annual budget, hire the Executive Director, and authorize the sales tax levy to be submitted to the voters every ten years, which provides for approximately 55 percent of the operating funds for SARTA.
+In October 2018, the Board adopted the new vision for SARTA as an overall guide for the Authority.
 SARTA will accomplish this by: